 Living off campus gives us the unique opportunity to get involved in our community and meet neighbors.
 The Community Ambassadors host events off campus, attend community meetings and gatherings to learn about their neighborhood, and can help you find some of your neighborhood’s hidden gems!
 See some of our off-campus events below and how you can get involved with us!
 Follow us on Instagram @NUoffcampus and sign up for our newsletter to be the first to find out about new opportunities!

 During the spring and fall we host between 8-10 clean ups in Mission Hill, Fenway and South End/Roxbury neighborhoods.
 CA’s meet up with students, hand out supplies, and lead the group through the streets to keep our community looking beautiful!
 After the 1 hour clean up, join your new friends and CAs for a light breakfast at a local coffee shop.
-Email email@example.com to sign up for Breakfast Club!

 Breakfast club is only offered in the fall and spring semesters.

 Community Husky Award

 TStudents chosen for the Community Husky Award were nominated by their peers and community members as being involved off campus, participating in community service, and for being a good neighbor!

 Co-op Mentor Program